Ugly thrift store find lamp makeover

 Two weeks ago I drove by the Salvation Army with my son and decided to stop in again.
-While I was browsing the lamps, I got really excited when I spotted two matching and crazy ugly lamps.
-I showed them to my son because I immediately had a lamp makeover in mind.
+While I was browsing the lamps, I got really excited when I spotted two matching ugly lamps which had a great shape.
+I showed them to my son because I immediately had a specific lamp makeover in mind.

 Me: “Look at these lamps, I want them!”